-A study conducted at the University of São Paulo's Physics Institute (IF-USP), Brazil, has resolved a longstanding controversy regarding defects in graphene.
+(Nanowerk News) - A study conducted at the University of São Paulo's Physics Institute (IF-USP), Brazil, has resolved a longstanding controversy dogging the international community of researchers dedicated to investigating defects in graphene.
 The controversy is related to the calculation of the overall electronic structure of defects.
 This configuration, which comprises many variables, was described in different ways depending on the researcher and the model used.
 The solution, which is identical for all models and compatible with experimental findings, was obtained by Chilean Ana María Valencia García and her PhD supervisor, Marília Junqueira Caldas, Full Professor at IF-USP.

-An article authored by both researchers has been published in the journal Physical Review B, titled "Single vacancy defect in graphene: Insights into its magnetic properties from theoretical modeling."
+An article authored by both researchers has been published in the journal Physical Review B("Single vacancy defect in graphene: Insights into its magnetic properties from theoretical modeling").

 "There were divergences in the community regarding whether the vacancy formed by removing a single carbon atom from a graphene sheet's crystal lattice causes a weak or strong magnetic moment, and regarding the strength of the magnetic interaction between vacancies," Caldas said.
 The vacancy prompts the surrounding atoms to rearrange themselves into new combinations to accommodate the absence of an atom, forming electron clusters known as "floating orbitals" at the vacant site.

 Three important variables are associated with the phenomenon: electron density, i.e., how the electrons are distributed; electron levels, i.e., the energy levels occupied by the electrons; and magnetic moment, i.e., the torque produced in the electrons by an external magnetic field.

 First-hand use of hybrid method in graphene